- Axolotls are carnivorous salamanders native to Mexico, especially Lake Xochimilco.

 You’ve probably seen them somewhere on the internet, whether it be Instagram, TikTok, or a random nature video, but the cute salamander in every online corner is becoming harder and harder to find in the wild.

 The axolotl is famous for its exceptional regenerative abilities, youthful look, and all around adorable face, so why are the axolotls endangered?
 Here's what you need to know about this unique creature, explained.

-Why are the axolotls endangered?
+Why are axolotls endangered?

 The carnivorous salamander native to the lakes of Mexico, the axolotl (pronounced AX-oh-lot-ul), is facing extinction primarily due to human development, habitat loss, droughts, wastewater disposal, and climate change, per National Geographic.
 The axolotl are considered critically endangered by the ICUN Red List after assessment in 2019.

 Although the axolotl is often bred in labs and captivity, they continue to decline in the canals of Mexico City, their only remaining natural habitat.